Best Use Of Extra Virgin Olive Oil For Hair Health

 Can Extra Virgin Olive Oil make your hair grow faster?

-Extra virgin olive oil in hair does encourage hair growth: it reduces hair loss by preventing the hormone dihydrotestosterone, or DHT, from binding to the scalp, and olive oil contains antifungal properties and moisturizer that stimulate hair production, too.
+Extra virgin olive oil in hair does encourage hair growth and health: it reduces hair loss by preventing the hormone dihydrotestosterone, or DHT, from binding to the scalp, and olive oil contains antifungal properties and moisturizer that stimulate hair production, too.
 Olive oil helps make hair roots stronger and contributes to making hair shinier and softer as well.
 It acts as a natural conditioner and delivers moisture to the scalp as well as hair strands.

 Dr. Obayan points to a study that showed that there is a component of extra virgin olive oil called oleuropein that can directly impact the growth cycle, but that study was done on mice.